Jacobheyman702/Movie-data-analysis/README.md

 * Why are these questions important from a business perspective?
 ***

+**Current research questions:**
+Which genre of movies has the highest average net **profit** over the past 10 years?
+Which genre of movies has the greatest upward trend over the past 10 years for average net profit?
+What is the relations between budget and box office gross?
+Domestically vs foriegn?
+Which directors/writers/actors make the most profitable movies?
+Relationship between rating and gross?
+Run-time and gross?

 ## Data

 Describe the data being used for this project.